Gravicity/claude-author-toolkit/README.md

 ```
 /expand-note "Your book idea here"
 ```
+**Example prompts:**
+- `/expand-note "A cookbook for college students with only a microwave and mini fridge"`
+- `/expand-note "Mystery novel where a librarian solves crimes using book references"`
+- `/expand-note "Guide to starting a business with $100 or less"`
+- `/expand-note "Children's book about a dragon who's afraid of fire"`

 The AI team analyzes your idea, researches the topic, and creates a complete outline.

 ### Step 4: Start Writing
 ```
 /draft-chapter 1
 ```
+Or draft a specific chapter: `/draft-chapter 3` or `/draft-chapter introduction`

 Your Creative Writer drafts each chapter following the outline, maintaining consistent voice.

 ### Step 5: Polish to Perfection
 ```
 /revise-chapter 1
 ```
+You can also revise with specific focus:
+- `/revise-chapter 1` - General polish
+- `/revise-chapter 2` - Focus on dialogue
+- `/revise-chapter 3` - Tighten pacing

 Your Writing Coach refines the prose, improving flow and impact.

 ### Step 6: Verify Everything
 ```
 /fact-check 1
 ```
+Checks all facts in the chapter and adds citations where needed.

 Your Fact Checker verifies claims and adds citations.

 ### Step 7: Prepare for Launch
 ```
 /marketing-pack
 ```
+This creates:
+- Book description (back cover/Amazon)
+- Author bio
+- Press release template
+- Social media posts
+- Reader discussion questions

 Your Marketing Pro creates descriptions, bios, and promotional materials.

 ## Project Structure (What Gets Created)